placeforyiming/placeforyiming.github.io/_pages/cv.md

 Publications
 ======
+   * **Zhao, Yiming**, Xiao Zhang, and Xinming Huang.
+"A Technical Survey and Evaluation of Traditional Point Cloud Clustering Methods for LiDAR Panoptic Segmentation."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV), 1st Workshop on Traditional Computer Vision in the Age of Deep Learning (TradiCV) (2021).
   * **Zhao, Yiming**, Mahdi Elhousini, Ziming Zhang, and Xinming Huang.
-"Distance Transform Neural Network for LiDAR Depth Completion." under review for IEEE Trans.
+"Distance Transform Neural Network for LiDAR Depth Completion." under revision for IEEE Trans.
 Neural Network and Learning Systems (TNNLS)
   * **Zhao, Yiming**, Lin Bai, and Xinming Huang.
 "FIDNet: LiDAR Point Cloud Semantic Segmentation with Fully Interpolation Decoding."
-(Accepter) In 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
+In 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
   * **Zhao, Yiming**, Xinming Huang, and Ziming Zhang.
 "Deep Lucas-Kanade Homography for Multimodal Image Alignment."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), pp. 15950-15959.
 2021.
   * **Zhao, Yiming**, Lin Bai, Ziming Zhang, and Xinming Huang.
 "A Surface Geometry Model for LiDAR Depth Completion."
 IEEE Robotics and Automation Letters 6 (RAL), no. 3 (2021): 4457-4464.
   * Bai, Lin, **Yiming Zhao**, and Xinming Huang.
 "3D Vehicle Detection Using Camera and Low-Resolution LiDAR." arXiv preprint arXiv:2105.01765 (2021).